luciarebolino/DomusAcademy_Computational-Aesthetics-Workshop/README.md

 1. `command not found: node` → Node.js not installed
 2. `command not found: ffmpeg` → FFmpeg not installed
-3. API errors (`REQUEST_DENIED`, `OVER_QUERY_LIMIT`) → check billing, enabled APIs, and API key restrictions
-4. Empty output for places → bbox is too small/incorrect, or the selected place type has no matches in that area
+3. Empty output for places → bbox is too small/incorrect, or the selected place type has no matches in that area

 ---

-## 9) Classroom reset (optional)

-If you want a clean run, delete old output folders before running again.